CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 ---

-## Authorisation
+## Authentication & Authorisation

-Authorisation in client server architecture is dependent on both sides of the equation.
-In a typical interaction, the client sends plain text credentials (email and password), which are converted by the server through the use of encryption software to hashed values, validated against database records (stored hashed values from registering an account), the server would then send access and refresh tokens back to the client to allow persistent access to protected functionality.
+-------------------Need to fix this section up, authorisation and authentication need to be further delineated-----------------------

+Authentication is a prerequisite for authorisation, as it verifies the identity of an entity.
+This could mean a user, machine, service or device.
+Once authentication has confirmed an identity, authorisation determines what that entity is permitted to do, using tokens and entity credentials to grant access to specific routes, functions or resources.

+**Authentication:**

+- Handles identity verification (eg. verifying a user email and password against stored hashed values, issuing JWT tokens)

+**Authorisation:**

+- The client attaches tokens to requests to allow access to protected functionality
+- The server validates the tokens and checks roles or account priveleges to access protected behaviour (EG. `isAdmin = true`) before granting access

-Authorisation in our application:
+Authentication in our application:

 ```mermaid
 sequenceDiagram